-2 Dead, 43 Injured in 'Horrific' School Bus Collision in New Jersey: The Latest
+2 Dead, 43 Injured in 'Horrific' School Bus Crash in New Jersey: The Latest

 How many people were injured in the New Jersey school bus crash?

-Forty-three of 45 people on the bus were injured in the collision, including both adults and students.
+Forty-three of the 45 people on the bus were injured in the collision, including both adults and students.
 Murphy said 21 victims were taken to Morristown Medical Center, 10 were taken to Hackettstown Medical Center, three to St. Clare’s Dover Hospital, four to St. Clare’s Denville Hospital, three to the University of Medicine and Dentistry in Newark and two to St. Joseph’s Health.

 The National Transportation Safety Board said it is gathering information about the crash.